Degree type(s): Concentration; Master's

-Tailor your MBA degree or MS in Business degree to a career in project management by adding this 3-course concentration.
+Tailor your MBA, MS in Business, or MPA degree to a career in project management by adding this three-course concentration.
 In the Project Management concentration at the University of Mary, you will learn to be a skilled project manager who can execute projects on time and on budget in any industry, while gaining essential leadership and communication skills.

 The University of Mary is the only university in North Dakota recognized by the Project Management Institute (PMI™), and graduates of the program receive 700 hours towards their certification in Project Management (PMP).

 Earn your graduate business degree with a concentration in Project Management in our convenient and affordable online degree program, or in a blended format of online and evening classes that meet one night per week.

 Use a state-of-the-art online learning platform, called Canvas, to receive top-quality instruction when you pursue your degree online.